Prad-R/DiceForge/README.md

 - View the [Tasks folder](Contributors_Only/Tasks) to view the tasks to be done.

 - Reference materials are provided in the [Contributors_Only](Contributors_Only) folder.

-Current TODO

-Final pending tasks
-- [ ] Proofreading and finalizing documentation
-- [ ] Update README with latest results

-Good to haves
-- [ ] Get bigger primes for BBS

-Completed
-- [x] Bernoulli docuumentation
-- [x] Custom pdf distribution
-- [x] Geometric distribution
-- [x] Fix bug in Naor Reingold RNG, also decide what to do when seed is zero and mention it in code documentation
-- [x] Exception handling
-- [x] 2d rv
-- [x] Testing the RNGs
-- [x] More examples on using DiceForge in Documentation
-- [x] Non-linear transformation in LFSR
-- [x] A defualt random singleton for convenience